- Front Page

 Renewal Franchise Agreement

 Most franchise agreements provide that, as a condition to the franchisor’s consent to renew, you agree to sign the “then current form of franchise agreement.”
-Basically, you agree to sign whatever from of franchise agreement the franchisor shoves in front of you 10 years from now at the time of renewal without any opportunity to discuss and negotiate any material changes that the franchisor has unilaterally made to the agreement.
+Basically, you agree to sign whatever form of franchise agreement the franchisor shoves in front of you 10 years from now at the time of renewal without any opportunity to discuss and negotiate any material changes that the franchisor has unilaterally made to the agreement.

 The renewal franchise agreement is likely to be materially different from the one you signed years before, such as higher fees, larger and/or longer covenant not to compete, smaller or no protected territory, greater obligations on the franchisee and/or fewer obligations by the franchisor.
 This is because franchisors have a habit of revising (tightening) the franchise agreement after a court decision in favor of franchisees or a desire to increase the amount of income the franchisor receives from its franchisees.